-- the estate is made up of cash below a certain limit and personal belongings only - money or property are held jointly.
+- the estate is made up of cash and personal belongings only (and the cash is below a certain limit) - money or property are held jointly.

-The following are usually not included in your estate, if you have chosen who should receive them:
+The following things are usually not included in your estate, if you have chosen who should receive them:

-- a payout from life insurance - a lump sum or income from a pension scheme this would also not be included if the trustees of the pension scheme have the power to make payments to your dependents.
+- A payout from life insurance. - A lump sum or income from a pension scheme.
+This would also not be included if the trustees of the pension scheme have the power to make payments to your dependents.

-The following will usually go straight to your beneficiaries after your death, even if probate or confirmation is needed for your estate:
+If you have completed a nomination form, these things will go straight to your beneficiaries after your death.
+This is even if probate or confirmation is needed for your estate.
+The nomination form must be an official legal document, and not just a letter of wishes.

-- your pension, if you have completed a pension nomination form this must be an official legal document - a life insurance policy, if it has been put into trust (page 33).